zakbillo/sports-betting/final_project_proposal.md

 - Scrape data from the betting revenue website
 - Compile and clean relevant NHANES demographic data
+- Exploratory analyses of
-- Create a model that predicts
+- Create a model that predicts gambling revenue across states, based on demographics